 Sponsor and status

-This bill was introduced on October 8, 1986, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 8, 1986, in a previous session of Congress, but it did not receive a vote.

 Representative for Texas's 13th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.